henrikmai/Run-in-Sandbox/README.md

 irm https://raw.githubusercontent.com/henrikmai/Run-in-Sandbox/master/Install_Run-in-Sandbox.ps1 | iex
 ```
 -   You will see the process being started.
 You will probably be asked to grant admin rights if not started as admin.
+-   If the requirements are not met, they will be installed if desired and the system will be restarted.
 -   That's all.

 Note - On older Windows builds you may need to run the below command first: \